logzio/logz-docs/_source/logzio_collections/_metrics-sources/cassandra.md

 ### Expose metrics

-The first step is to expose Kafka metrics using the [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter).
+The first step is to expose Cassandra metrics using the [Prometheus JMX exporter](https://github.com/prometheus/jmx_exporter).

 ##### JMX exporter